A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

 \subsubsection{Association Rule Learning}

-For generating the association rules, we employed the classic Frequent Pattern (FP)-Growth algorithm.
-The FP-Growth computed frequently co-occurring items in our transactional database with a minimum support of 0.95.
+For generating the association rules, we employed the classic Frequent Pattern (FP)-Growth algorithm in order to observe associations among variables.
+FP-Growth computes frequently co-occurring items in our transactional database with a minimum support of 0.95 and a minimum number of itemsets of 100 (Table ~\ref{tab:components} depicts the parameter values employed for FP-Grow and Association Rule Mining components).
 These items comprise each class per feature.
 For instance, the feature Loss Function exhibited a set of classes (or items) such as NCE, Max Log Likelihood, Cross-Entropy, MSE, Hinge Loss, N/A-Loss, and so on.
-The main premise of the FP-Growth can be summarized as: if an item set is frequent (\ie {MSE, RNN}), then all of its item subsets are also frequent (\ie {MSE} and {RNN}).
+The main premise of the FP-Growth can be summarized as: if an item set is frequent (\ie ~{MSE, RNN}), then all of its item subsets are also frequent (\ie ~{MSE} and {RNN}).

-Once the FP-Growth generated the item sets (\eg {MSE, Hinge Loss}), the algorithm analyzed the item sets support in continuous scans of the database (DB).
+Once the FP-Growth generated the item sets (\eg ~{MSE, Hinge Loss}), the algorithm analyzed the item sets support in continuous scans of the database (DB).
 Such support measures the occurrences of the item set in the database.
 The FP-Growth scans the database, which brings about a FP-tree data structure.
 We recursively mined the FP-tree data structure to extract frequent item sets \cite{Han00miningfrequent}.
 Nonetheless, the association rule learning requires more than the FP-tree extraction.

 An association rule serves as an if-then (or premise-conclusion) statement based on frequent item set patterns.
-Lets observe the following rule mined from our dataset: Given that an author used Supervised Learning, we can conclude that their approach is \textit{not} likely to be reproducible with a support of 0.7 and a confidence of 0.8.
-We observe the association rule has an antecedent (\ie the item set {Supervised Learning}) and a consequent (\ie the item set {Irreproducible}).
+Let's observe the following rule mined from our dataset: \textit{Software Engineering data, excluding Input/Output Vectors, determine the type of data preprocessing performed by the authors with a support of 0.88 and a confidence of 0.99}.
+We observe the association rule has an antecedent (\ie the feature {SE data, but for I/O vectors}) and a consequent (\ie the feature {Data Preprocessing}).
 These relationships are mined from item sets that usually have a high support and confidence.
 The confidence is a measure of the number of times that premise-conclusion statement is found to be true.
-We tuned both parameters to be greater than 0.7.
+We kept association rules that have both confidence and support greater than 0.8.